Optimization-Inspired Learning with Architecture Augmentations and Control Mechanisms for Low-Level Vision: Abstract

 \section{Abstract}

-In recent years, building deep learning models from optimization perspectives has becoming a promising direction for solving low-level vision problems.
-The main idea of most existing approaches is to straightforwardly combine numerical iterations with manually designed network architectures to generate image propagations for specific kinds of optimization models.
-However, these heuristic learning models often lack mechanisms to control the propagation and rely on architecture engineering heavily.
-To mitigate the above issues, this paper proposes a unified optimization-inspired deep image propagation framework to aggregate Generative, Discriminative and Corrective (GDC for short) principles for a variety of low-level vision tasks.
-Specifically, we first formulate low-level vision tasks using a generic optimization objective and construct our fundamental propagative modules from three different viewpoints, i.e., the solution could be obtained/learned 1) in generative manner; 2) based on discriminative metric; and 3) with domain knowledge correction.
-By designing control mechanisms to guide image propagations, we then obtain convergence guarantees of GDC for both fully- and partially-defined optimization formulations.
-Furthermore, we introduce two architecture augmentation strategies (i.e., normalization and automatic search) to respectively enhance the propagation stability and task/data-adaption ability.
-Extensive experiments on different low-level vision applications demonstrate the effectiveness and flexibility of GDC.
+In recent years, there has been a growing interest in combining learnable modules with numerical optimization to solve low-level vision tasks.
+However, most existing approaches focus on designing specialized schemes to generate image/feature propagation.
+There is a lack of unified consideration to construct propagative modules, provide theoretical analysis tools, and design effective learning mechanisms.
+To mitigate the above issues, this paper proposes a unified optimization-inspired learning framework to aggregate Generative, Discriminative, and Corrective (GDC for short) principles with strong generalization for diverse optimization models.
+Specifically, by introducing a general energy minimization model and formulating its descent direction from different viewpoints (\textit{i.e.,} in a generative manner, based on the discriminative metric and with optimality-based correction), we construct three propagative modules to effectively solve the optimization models with flexible combinations.
+We design two control mechanisms that provide the non-trivial theoretical guarantees for both fully- and partially-defined optimization formulations.
+Under the support of theoretical guarantees, we can introduce diverse architecture augmentation strategies such as normalization and search to ensure stable propagation with convergence and seamlessly integrate the suitable modules into the propagation respectively.
+Extensive experiments across varied low-level vision tasks validate the efficacy and adaptability of GDC.